News from Stephanie Bennett

 September 2005: The good news - the Paul McCartney CD I played harp on, "Chaos and Creation in the Backyard", has been released!
 The disappointing news... my name isn't on it!
 Instead of crediting the individual players, the CD booklet merely mentions 'the Los Angeles Music Players'.
 Oh well...
 YOU who read these pages, know more than the average Paul McCartney fan knows... about the harp tracks, anyway!

-August 2005: Along with flutist Laura Halladay, I performed songs from "Bardina's Forest" and other originals by myself and Laura, as well as paying a musical visit to the Celtic Isles, in a concert as part of a concert series in Alhambra, CA.
+August 2005: Along with flutist Laura Halladay, I performed songs from "Bardina's Forest" and other originals, in a concert series in Alhambra, CA.

 April 2005: I got out of town for a few days, for a vacation at Anza-Borrego Desert State Park.
 The wildflowers were in fine form!
 That doesn't mean I got away from music altogether, though - no, I brought along a small harp for playing around the campfire.
 Here's a little photo gallery.

-February 2005: I played for a reception that Society of Composers and Lyricists gave honoring the Oscar nominees for BEST SCORE and BEST SONG in motion pictures of '04.
+February 2005: I played for a reception that Society of Composers and Lyricists gave honoring the Oscar nominees in music.
 I shook hands with Andrew Lloyd Webber, but didn't ask him for a snapshot, as he was waiting for the loo.
 I don't know, it just didn't seem like the right time.

 January 2005: I was honored to start the new year by playing harp at the wedding of top record producer Terry Lewis (of Jimmy Jam and Terry Lewis fame; producers of Janet Jackson, et al) to the lovely Indira Singh, at a breathtakingly romantic and elegant wedding in Beverly Hills.
 Here's a snapshot of me and the happy groom.